Wappworks/sqlite-exporter/README.md

 ## Licensing
 This project is licensed under the BSD license.
+Please refer to the LICENSE file for more information.